Course 1: Community Renewable Energy (run through Community Houses and Neighbourhood Houses) commencing in February 2022.

-Course 2: Training* in Providing Home Energy Efficiency Advice for Community Volunteers (run through Box Hill College, Lilydale Campus) commencing in February 2022.
+Course 2: Training* in Providing Home Energy Efficiency Advice for Community Volunteers (run through Box Hill College, Lilydale Campus) Enrolments are now open!

 *note that this is a non-accredited training.
 For those wishing to train professionally as home energy efficiency assessors, this course is not for you.
 It is oriented towards community volunteers.